Jury deliberating in ex-police officer's Capitol riot trial

 “There were no plans to go down there and say, ‘I’m going to stop Congress from doing this vote,'” Rollins said.

-Assistant U.S. Attorney Risa Berkower said Robertson went to Washington, D.C., and joined a “violent vigilante mob” because he believed the election was stolen from former President Donald Trump.
+Assistant U.S. Attorney Risa Berkower said Robertson went to Washington and joined a “violent vigilante mob” because he believed the election was stolen from then-President Donald Trump.
 He used the wooden stick to interfere with outnumbered police before he joined the crowd pouring into the Capitol, she said.

 “The defendant did all this because he wanted to overturn the election,” Berkower said.